 Representatives of different religious confessions attend the annual Tolerance Champions Awards organized by UNDP and the Public Defender of Georgia, 2011.
-Daro Sulakauri/UNDP levels; oversight of law enforcement agencies to find a balance between crime prevention and the protection of fundamental rights; and further support to the capacities of the PDO in its role of promoting and protecting human rights.55
+Daro Sulakauri/UNDP

-53 In accordance with Article 33; Georgia become a party to the CRPD in 2014.
+In accordance with Article 33; Georgia become a party to the CRPD in 2014.

-54 Georgian, Abkhazian, Ossetian, Armenian, Azeri and Russian.
+Georgian, Abkhazian, Ossetian, Armenian, Azeri and Russian.

-[&]quot;Georgia in Transition: Report on the human rights dimension: background, steps taken and remaining challenges," Report of former COE Human Commissioner and EU Special Advisor on Constitutional and Legal Reform and Human Rights in Georgia, Mr. Thomas Hammarberg, 2013; and other capacity assessment reports.
+&quot;Georgia in Transition: Report on the human rights dimension: background, steps taken and remaining challenges," Report of former COE Human Commissioner and EU Special Advisor on Constitutional and Legal Reform and Human Rights in Georgia, Mr. Thomas Hammarberg, 2013; and other capacity assessment reports.